 Welcome to the Jewish Museum London, a museum that tells the story of the history and heritage of Jews in Britain through universal themes of migration, family, faith and culture.
 We exist for all people from all backgrounds and celebrate diversity in all its forms.

 Our four permanent galleries showcase the vibrancy of Jewish life in Britain, including a recreation of London’s East End and rare items from our Designated collection of Jewish ceremonial art.
-Don’t miss our dynamic and varied temporary exhibitions, all included in the price of admission.
-You can also part in our fun events and activities for all the family.
+Don’t miss our partnership changing gallery on the ground floor, or our brand new research and digitisation space on the third floor.

 We have a cloakroom for small bags and coats but we are unable to store large bags and luggage.
 The cloakroom is available to all visitors and is free of charge.

 The museum is fully accessible.
 Lifts serve all floors of the building and accessible toilets are available on all floors.
 See our access page for further information.